abdulwaheed76/practices/README.md

 ## PR coordination
 1. PRs will be reviewed in depth and full responsibility by pairs and STOs of that team/feature/project.
 There might be a final review by manager or teamlead or some third person but this would be a quick review.
 Lets say in 15 minutes of whatever work was done by all the group members (of the online group) in a day.
 Lets call it `Delta review`.
-2. If someone is not able to get at least 1 PR merged in a day (which should not be the case and is alarming), you should explicitly message project manager 15 minutes before leaving at dayend.

 # Meetings